ironhack-labs/lab-css-recipes-clone/README.md

   ```bash
   git remote -v
   ```
-If the link shown is the same as the main Ironhack repository, you will need to fork the repository to your GitHub account first, and then clone your fork to your local machine to be able to push the changes.
+If the link shown is the same as the main Ironhack repository, you will need to fork the repository to your GitHub account first and then clone your fork to your local machine to be able to push the changes.

-Note: You may want to make a copy of the code you have locally, to avoid losing it in the process.
+Note: You should make a copy of the code you have locally, to avoid losing it in the process.

   [Back to top](#faqs)